fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What is a junior Java developer expected to know?

 > As a software engineer do quick deadlines challenge you to bring your A game forward, or does it puts you under pressure?

 > As a software engineer how important is it to be self critical?